Aspose/releases.aspose.com/content/en/words/cpp/release-notes/2024/aspose-words-for-cpp-24-1-release-notes.md

 This section lists public API changes that were introduced in Aspose.Words 23.2.
 It includes not only new and obsoleted public methods, but also a description of any changes in the behavior behind the scenes in Aspose.Words which may affect existing code.
 Any behavior introduced that could be seen as regression and modifies the existing behavior is especially important and is documented here.

-### Added Font property to ChartDataLabel and ChartDataLabelCollection classes

 ### Added an ability to change text of TextBox OLE control

 Implemented new public classes: